 (14) Then Jesus returned in the power of the Spirit to Galilee, and news about Him went out through all the surrounding region.

 (15) And He taught in their synagogues, being glorified by all.

-We prefer 'synagogues' to remind the believers that, before the advent of Jesus in Judaism, the Gentiles joined the Israelites in their synagogues to worship the God of Israel.
-With the advent of Jesus, Christianity is in fact Judaism because the founders of the Faith were Israelites who also worshiped in synagogues, including Jesus.
+I would prefer 'synagogues' to remind the unity of the Faith because we read that, before the advent of Jesus in Judaism, the Gentiles joined the Israelites in their synagogues to worship the God of Israel.
+With the advent of Jesus, Judaism has not gone to oblivion.
+In fact, Christianity is Judaism because Jesus did not about the New Testament portion of the Bible when He declared that the Old Testament is about Him.
+Also, the founders of the Faith were Israelites who also worshiped in synagogues, including Jesus.

 Acts 11:26 Darby